scchess/Qualimap/doc/faq.rst

 When all reads belonging to current window (region of genome) are processed, the window is finalized.
 This task is also performed in a separate thread.

 Analysis is finished when all windows are processed.

 |

+**Q**: *What is the scalability of QualiMap?
+Can it be run on a cluster?*

+**A**: Currently QualiMap can only use multicore systems to improve the performance.
+In future we plan to support cluster and computational cloud execution for BAM QC.

+|